keurfonluu/disba/README.rst

 Eigenfunctions and sensitivity kernels:

 -  Compute Rayleigh- and Love- wave eigenfunctions,
--  Compute Rayleigh- and Love- wave phase or group sensitivity kernels with respect to layer thickness, P- and S- wave velocities, and density.
+-  Compute Rayleigh- and Love- wave phase or group velocity, and Rayleigh-wave ellipticity sensitivity kernels with respect to layer thickness, P- and S- wave velocities, and density.

 Installation
 ------------